saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 the results look encouraging.
 While the original took 13s, the rewrite took 1 second less, and this time is essentially spent on `sleep` calls!
-It could greatly be improved by adding parallelization (and support for splitting tests over file types in this particular case).
+It could greatly be improved by adding parallelization (and by splitting test functions per file type in this particular case).

 Benchmark command:
 ```sh